sauravtom/sauravtom.github.io/_tabs/ai-consulting-services.md

 - **AI-Business Synergy**: Need to scale your AI systems to align with your business objectives?
 I can help bridge that gap.

-Feel free to connect with me via email or [LinkedIn](https://www.linkedin.com/in/sauraav007/).
+Feel free to connect with me via email, [LinkedIn](https://www.linkedin.com/in/sauraav007/) or through the form below.

 {% include form.html %}